oscar-franzen/oclust/README.md

    $ ./oclust_pipeline.pl -d <method> -f <input fasta file> -o <output directory> -p 1 -minl 400 -maxl 1000

    General settings:
-   -d                         Can be NW for Needleman-Wunsch or MSA for Infernal.
+   -x                         Can be NW for Needleman-Wunsch or MSA for Infernal.
 [MSA] -f [string]                Input fasta file.
    -o [string]                Name of output directory (must not exist) and use full path.
    -R hmm (default) or BLAST  Method to use for reverse complementing sequences